-In the work I do with couples I find that being able to really listen to each other is a big factor in relationship satisfaction.
+In the therapeutic work I do with couples I find that being able to really listen to each other is a big factor in relationship satisfaction.
 And this is not just true for couples, it is important in all our relationships.
-In the article I want to share some insights and a case study to ask – Are you really listening?
+In this article I want to share some insights and a case study to find out – Are you really listening?

 Listening involves our whole body not just our mind.
 It is an art to be fully receptive to the other person, and not be threatened if they think differently to you or say things you may not want to hear e.g. that maybe they don’t approve of you or they have different political views or even they have fallen out of love with you.
-If you fully listen, will you feel inadequate and wrong?
+The fear maybe that if you fully listen, will you feel inadequate and wrong?
 Rejected even?
-Perhaps you are insecure and need agreement to feel safe.

 And what if you don’t want to listen?

 And what if you don’t want to listen?
-If you feel forced to be an audience, maybe you don’t want to hear their stories over and over, or you feel unheard yourself, then you just don’t want to listen.
-You may make yourself listen more than you want to.
-However, if you are really listening to yourself, you will be alert to your bodily response when boundaries feel crossed, or the other person is not present with you.
+Maybe you don’t want to hear their stories over and over, or you feel unheard yourself and resentful.
+You may make yourself listen more than you want to, because you think you should. or pretend to listen and space out.
 Being in a relationship does not mean you are a captive audience to the other person’s need to talk.
 Or that you putting in a boundary will cause a loss of love.
 But the feminine in particular can have that fear and will sit through dates or dinners where she is listening more than she wants to.
-Speak up everyone, you have a right to be heard and the humanity to listen.
+Speak up everyone, you have a right to be heard too.

 It is multi-layered and involves a longing